AndyQ/DebugAppIconCreator/README.md

 Under build Phases for your target (this is why its a good idea to have a seperate target for development builds), add a New Run Script Build Phase.
 Move this to just under the Target Dependencies build phase.

-The script should be similar to the below - you will need to set the value of the SOURCE\_SUB\_FOLDER but that should be all.
+The script should be similar to the below - you will need to set the value of the SOURCE\_SUB\_FOLDER and you may need to check the names of the icons in your AppIcon assets (I don't think these are standardly named)

 <code>SOURCE\_SUB\_FOLDER=&lt;subfolder where assets catalog is held under project&gt;
 VERSION=\`/usr/libexec/PlistBuddy -c "Print CFBundleShortVersionString" ${SRCROOT}/${INFOPLIST\_FILE}\`